Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Experiments

 Additionally, we present in Fig. \ref{fig:featuretsne} the t-SNE visualisation of the representations learned by our model and other 3 state-of-the-art methods (i.e., 2s-AGCN, MS-G3D and MV-IGNet).
-For our model, the representation is the concatenation of graph-level outputs of different layers, i.e., $\widetilde{\mathbf X}_{g}^{cross}$.
+For our model, the representation is the concatenation of graph-level outputs of different layers, i.e., $\widetilde{\mathbf X}_{g}^{\text{cross}}$.
 Our proposed CS-IGANet leads to better separation of the 11 behaviour classes.
 In particular, for some similar behaviours such as 'approach' and 'walk away', our model can better distinguish them.

 As for the PDMB-Skeleton dataset, our approach also achieves the state-of-the-art performance with average accuracy of 62.33$\%$, which is a 6$\%$ improvement compared with the closest competitor, i.e., MV-IGNet.
-In addition, our CS-IGANet significantly outperforms the other state-of-the-art methods on behaviours 'approach', 'chase', 'circle' and 'walk away', and achieve comparable performance on 'clean' and 'sniff', compared to \cite{wang2020learning} and \cite{liu2020disentangling}.
+In addition, our CS-IGANet significantly outperforms the other state-of-the-art methods on behaviours 'approach', 'chase', 'circle' and 'walk away', and achieves comparable performance on 'clean' and 'sniff', compared to \cite{wang2020learning} and \cite{liu2020disentangling}.
 The confusion matrix of our CS-IGANet on the PDMB-Skeleton dataset is shown in Fig. \ref{fig:confusionm}(b).
+To further evaluate the generalisation capability of our proposed method, we also conduct experiments on two human datasets (NTU-Interaction \cite{shahroudy2016ntu} and NTU120-Interaction \cite{liu2019ntu}), as shown in Tab. \ref{tab:comparison_human}.
+Our method continues to exhibit comparable or competitive performance.